kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 The extension is coupled to what it actually uses.

-## One Problem — One Solution Is an Organizational Optimization
+## One Problem — One Solution Is an Organizational Optimization { #one-problem-one-solution }

 The phrase "one problem — one solution" can sound dogmatic if interpreted literally.